erayates/advanced-react-course/design-systems-patterns-for-spacing/README.md

 Patterns For Spacing: Grid Pattern
 Elements in columns
 This pattern will allow building grid lists with customizable spaces between items

+Sorting Elements Inline: Inline Pattern
+This pattern will allows sorting a set of elements inline on the direct axis with customizable gaps.